 To reverse your decision and close your records again, you will need to follow the same procedure.

 You Can Always Obtain a Copy of Your Own Driving or Vehicle Record

 At any time you can request a non-certified or certified copy of your own record, which will contain both your personal and public information.
-Simply fill out a Request for Motor Vehicle Administrative Records (form # DR-057), pay the required fee, and present it with valid identification at any MVA branch office.
+Simply fill out a Request for Motor Vehicle Administrative Records (form # DR-057 also available in Spanish), pay the required fee, and present it with valid identification at any MVA branch office.